Gangster Lawrence Bishnoi mastermind behind Sidhu Moosewala murder: Delhi Police | Law-Order

 - India

-Addressing a press conference, Dhaliwal said that the police have arrested Siddhesh Hiraman Kamle, alias Mahakal, a close associate of the main shooter in the killing of the popular singer and Congress leader.

-The police said Mahakal has been arrested from Pune and added that five more suspects have been identified in connection with the murder case.
+Lawrence has been very uncooperative and has not yet disclosed the names of his gang members who were the real conspirators being the killing, officials had said.

+''Bishnoi has been very uncooperative so far.
+But during interrogation, he accepted that he had a rivalry with Moosewala and claimed that his gang members killed the singer ''He has revealed that Goldy Brar was one of the gang members who conspired and executed the killing of Moosewala but has not yet disclosed the names of other associates who were the real conspirators and executioners of the killing,'' a police official had said.

-On May 29, Moosewala was shot dead by unidentified assailants in Punjab's Mansa district.
+Twenty-eight-year-old singer-politician Moosewala was shot dead by some unidentified assailants in Punjab's Mansa district on May 29, a day after the Punjab government curtailed his security cover.

+The Mumbai Police's Crime Branch unit on Wednesday arrived in the national capital to question gangster Bishnoi in connection with a threat letter to screenplay writer Salim Khan and his son and Bollywood actor Salman Khan.
+Dhaliwal refused to comment on the matter related to the threat letter.

+The Special Cell of Delhi Police started working in the Moosewala murder case to assist Punjab Police.
+In this process, efforts were initiated coupled with legacy interrogation reports recorded at the time of apprehension of shooters of Vicky Middukhera, Sandeep Nangal Ambia, etc., credible profiling of at least five shooters was created, the police said.
+Working further, inputs about a key character involved in the immediate coterie of wanted suspects was shared with the Maharashtra Police.
+Later, Sidhesh Hiraman Kamble alias Saurav Mahakal was arrested on Tuesday.
+Mahakal is a key member of the Lawrence Bishnoi syndicate.
+Acting in concert with Bishnoi syndicate, he was recently involved in an attempt to murder case registered in Jaipur, Rajasthan, the police said.
+According to the preliminary interrogation carried out so far, Mahakal was closely connected with more than one shooter in the run-up to and after the killing of Moosewala, they said.
+Further efforts are underway in coordination with several state police forces to arrest the actual shooters behind the murder, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)